airbnb/ruby/README.md

     * chaining methods, ending unfinished chains with a "."
     * composing long strings by putting strings next to each other, separated by a backslash-then-newline.
     * breaking long logical statements with linebreaks after operators like "&&" and "||"
+    * add a new line after `if` conditions span multiple lines to help differentiate between the conditions and the body.

     ```ruby
     scope = Translation::Phrase.includes(:phrase_translations).